DreymaR/BigBagKbdTrixPKL/README.md

 * EPKL uses both .ini and source files that may be UTF-8 Unicode encoded.
 * EPKL allows end-of-line comments (whitespace-semicolon) in .ini files, the old PKL only allowed them in layout entries.
 * Running EPKL with other (AutoHotkey) key mapping scripts may get confusing if there is so-called _hook competition_.

 Key mappings
 ------------
 Most of my layouts have a base layout defined; their layout section may then change some keys.
 You can add key definitions following this pattern.

-Here are some full key mappings with a legend:
+Here are some full shiftstate mappings with a legend:
 ```
 ; SC  = VK      CS    S0    S1    S2    S6    S7    ; comments
 QW_O  = Y       1     y     Y     --    ›     »     ; SC018: QW oO